-Decabromodiphenyl oxide (DBDPO), the most highly brominated of the polybrominated diphenyl oxides (PBDPOs), is the most widely used brominated flame retardant in the United States.
+Decabromodiphenyl ether (DBDPE), the most highly brominated of the polybrominated diphenyl ethers (PBDPEs), is the most widely used brominated flame retardant in the United States.
 It is used predominantly in hard plastic electronic consumer products and in flame-retarded backing on textiles for furniture.
-DBDPO was included in the U.S. Environmental Protection Agency's (U.S. EPA's) Voluntary Children's Chemical Evaluation Program (VCCEP), because PBDPOs, as a class of compounds, have been reported in human breast milk samples, although DBDPO has never been detected.
+Several U.S.^{1,2} and international organizations^{3,4} have formally evaluated the human health and environmental risks associated with the use of the major BFRs for consumer applications and for DBDPE specifically.
+These risk assessments have found DBDPE to be safe in its' current use.
+Most recently, DBDPE underwent an evaluation under the Voluntary Children's Chemical Evaluation Program (VCCEP) and was found to pose negligible health risks for children5 and is currently undergoing a formal risk assessment within the European Union.